 Born: Syracuse, NY 1975

 Myrtle von Damitz III was raised in Vermont and California, and settled in New Orleans, Louisiana in 1998.
 She lived and worked there until moving to Oregon in late 2012; she divides her time between her new life in the western wilds and her ties to her adopted hometown of New Orleans.
 She is a self taught artist and curator who is known for bringing diverse artists and disciplines together in incongruous atmospheres.
+In 2017 she re-settled in Eugene, Oregon after a stint as a long haul truck driver.

 Los Gatos High School, 1993